Lara's one-man show

 Surpassing a 501, a 375, a 277 or a 213 takes some doing, but this humble 153 not out against Australia in Barbados was the stuff of genius.
 At one point West Indies had been 98 for 6 in the first innings, still 392 behind Australia, but Brian Lara's performance - nobody else on either side made 40 in the second innings - led them to 311 for 9 and an unforgettable one-wicket victory.

 Sachin Tendulkar had said he hadn't slept for 12 nights leading up to India's game against Pakistan in the 2003 World Cup.
 He had to endure a shorter build-up in 2011, when the two sides met in the semi-final, the draw of which was decided when India beat Australia in the quarter-final a week before.
-The hype was gargantuan, given it was the biggest match between the two sides, and adding to it was the fact that Tendulkar was one short of his 100th international hundred going into the game.
+The hype was gargantuan, and to add to it, Tendulkar was one short of his 100th international hundred going into the game.
 Pakistan did their best to help him get to the milestone by giving him four lives during his innings, but Tendulkar fell on 85, and India finished with 260.
 It was not the steepest of targets but Pakistan stuttered from the beginning.
-India's bowlers, till then marked as their weak links, did a tremendous job to suffocate the chase, but they were helped to some extent by Misbah-ul-Haq, who bizarrely blocked when Pakistan needed 10 an over to win, and also left the batting Powerplay to the final five overs of the match.
+India's bowlers, till then marked as their weak links, did a tremendous job to suffocate the chase, but they were helped to some extent by Misbah-ul-Haq, who bizarrely blocked when Pakistan needed ten an over to win, and also left the batting Powerplay to the final five overs of the match.
 India won by 29 runs, leaving their World Cup record against Pakistan unblemished.

 Birth of one of Australia's finest wicketkeepers.
 Wally Grout was extremely agile behind the stumps, with a particular penchant for spectacular leg-side takes.
 He was also a true sportsman, and once declined to dislodge the bails after a collision between Fred Titmus and Neil Hawke had left Titmus stranded outside his crease.
 Grout often opened for Queensland, but his batting returns were modest at Test level.
 He died of a heart attack in Brisbane in 1968, aged only 41.

-A withering assault from Hansie Cronje on Muttiah Muralitharan won the third Test for South Africa in Centurion, and also clinched a 2-0 series victory.
+A withering assault from Hansie Cronje on Muthiah Muralidaran won the third Test for South Africa in Centurion, and also clinched a 2-0 series victory.
 Chasing 225, South Africa were at 99 for 3 when Cronje arrived and blasted 82 off 63 balls.
 His 50 came off 31 balls after he hit 4, 6, 6 and 6 off successive deliveries from Murali.

 Birth of a great Australian slow bowler, who had the misfortune to be born in the era of Bill O'Reilly and Clarrie Grimmett.
-Chuck Fleetwood-Smith played just 10 Tests but was widely regarded as being hard to bat against.
-His failing was his lack of killer instinct and his tendency to be unsettled by batsmen who got after his almost medium-paced spin.
+Chuck Fleetwood-Smith played just ten Tests but was widely regarded as being hard to bat against.
+His failing was his lack of killer instinct and his tendency to be unsettled by batters who got after his almost medium-paced spin.

 A wretched display from Pakistan, who were thumped by an innings and 185 runs by New Zealand in Hamilton, with both their innings using up less than 80 overs.
 It was shameless, feckless stuff, but the New Zealanders played some high-octane cricket, not least Craig McMillan, who smashed a then Test-record 26 off one over from Younis Khan.